DaJoker29/ariadne/README.md

 Build Instructions
 ===================
-1. Ensure that proper config files exist in the `config` directory.
-Copy all `-sample.js` files removing `-sample` from the name and fill in the missing information within the code (typically API keys and sensitive information).
+1. Ensure that config.js exists in the root directory.
+Use `config-sample.js` as a template and input the missing api keys and tokens.
 2. `npm start` to launch the production server.
 This will launch a PM2 process which keeps the server running continuously.
 Make sure that PM2 is installed globally with `npm install -g pm2`.